 4. Follow up with customers.

-One common statistic that customer service experts like to point out is that 77% of customers will only consider reviews that were posted in the last three months.
+One common statistic that customer service experts like to point out is that 85% of customers believe reviews older than three months are irrelevant.
 However, this stat neglects that these older reviews still count towards your business's overall rating on Google.
-That rating is extremely important because 49% of customers will not buy from a business if it has less than a 4-star rating.
+That rating is extremely important because 52% of customers will not buy from a business if it has less than a 4-star rating.

 Additionally, a lot can change with your business as you grow and develop over time.
 A Google review that was posted two years ago may not be as accurate today.
 If the user is still active, try to contact them via the review and see if they would be willing to edit their post.
-Or, offer them an incentive to try your product or service again in exchange for an updated review.
+Or, invite them to try your product or service again.

 Waiting for Google to remove a review from its search engine can be time-consuming and tedious.
-However, the steps listed above should help your customer service team quickly address negative Google reviews and improve your chances of removing them sooner.
+However, the steps listed above should help your customer service team quickly address negative Google reviews and improve your relationship with new and existing customers.